mlposey/z4/README.md

 > This project is in an experimental state and not yet ready for production.

 # z4
-z4 is a distributed database for managing tasks.
+z4 is a database for managing tasks.
+A "task" is an action that should take place in the future.

+Main features
+* Distributed database model that offers durability and automated failure recovery
+* Modern high-throughput gRPC service for writing and consuming tasks
+* SQL interface for use with MySQL-compatible tools

 ## Contents
 * [Architecture](#architecture)